MicrosoftDocs/power-pages-docs/power-pages-docs/security/web-application-firewall-rule-groups.md

 # Web Application Firewall DRS rule groups and rules on Power Pages

-Power Pages' Web Application Firewall managed rule sets are a subset of Azure-managed DRS 2.0 rule sets.
+Power Pages' Web Application Firewall managed rule sets are a subset of Azure-managed DRS 2.0 rule sets as shown in the content below.
+Each group contains multiple rules, and you can disable individual rules as well as entire rule groups.

 The following rule groups and rules are available using Web Application Firewall for Power Pages